supermasita/uft/README.md

 * Simple MySQL structure (no auto increments, no joins).
 * Uploads to FTP server or directory using year, month, date folder structure.
-* Maximum number of FFMPEG processes may be configured for each encoder (default: 2).
+* Maximum number of FFMPEG processes may be configured for each encoder.
 * Non-blocking weighted queues won't let a huge video consume all your processes and leave all other waiting.
 * Logging in syslog.
-* Per video FFMPEG log.
-* Video hinting.

-#### Additional credits

-* "Pymediainfo" - Wrapper for Mediainfo CLI - https://github.com/paltman/pymediainfo
-* "qt-faststart" - Used to hint videos - https://github.com/danielgtaylor/qtfaststart

 ### INSTALLING